-The Sony Alpha 7 III is okay for vlogging.
-It delivers excellent video quality in both FHD and 4k and superb face tracking autofocus performance.
-That said, its screen doesn't fully articulate, so you can't see yourself when the camera is pointed at you.
-Its image stabilization performance also isn't especially effective in regards to smoothing out camera shake.
+The Sony a7 III is okay for vlogging, though it isn't meant for it.
+On the upside, video quality is excellent, and it has an amazing face-tracking feature to ensure you or your subject stays in focus.
+That said, its screen only tilts and doesn't fully articulate, so you can't see yourself when the camera is pointed at you.
+Its image stabilization performance is also somewhat lacking.

 The Sony Alpha 7 III isn't designed for action video.
 It's too big to mount onto a helmet rig, and it isn't water-resistant.
-While its image stabilization performance is poor in 4k, it performs better in this regard in FHD.
-It supports FHD recording at 120 fps, allowing you to create slow-motion videos.
+4k frame rate options are also limited, though it does support 1080p recording at 120 fps, allowing you to create slow-motion videos.

-The Sony Alpha 7 III only has one color variant: 'Black', which we tested with the Sony FE 28-70mm F/3.5-5.6 OSS lens, and you can see its label here.
+The Sony Alpha 7 III only has one color variant: 'Black'.
+You can see our unit's label here.

-If someone comes across a differently-equipped variant, let us know in the discussions so we can update our review.
+If you come across a different variant, let us know in the discussions, and we'll update our review.

 The Sony α7 IV replaces the Sony α7 III.
 It has a new, higher-resolution 33-megapixel sensor and improved autofocus system.
 Physically, the α7 IV is a little bigger and includes two UHS-II SD card slots, one of which has an integrated CFexpress Type A slot and has a fully articulated touchscreen and improved menu system.
 The α7 III, on the other hand, has two SD card slots, but only one of them is rated for UHS-II cards and has a tilting screen and more confusing menu.
 While both are fantastic cameras for photography, the α7 IV supports 10-bit 4:2:2 video recording internally and can capture video at exceptionally high bit rates, making it the better option for videographers.
 If you're mainly interested in photography, the α7 III still offers a lot of value.